-- ♦ When this class is taught face-to-face, students meet with an instructor/class for FOUR unit hours.
+- Time Commitment: This course meets every week for four unit hours.
 The average amount of homework for a unit hour is two-three hours.
-This means that the time needed for this class is about TWELVE to SIXTEEN (12-16) hours per week.
-It is important to understand the time commitment necessary to be successful in this or any online class.
-In addition, this course is still controlled by the eighteen week semester confines of the college.
-This necessitates deadlines for essays and other assignments.
-While online classes do offer flexibility, there are limitations.
-Students can not complete work in any order and at any time during the eighteen weeks.
-Assignments, skills, and knowledge are expected to build on one another.
-Final grades are due the Monday after final exams; therefore, deadlines for assignments during the semester must be respected. - It is your responsibility to stay informed concerning any changes of assignment due dates, readings, etc...
+This means that the time needed outside of class is about EIGHT to TWELVE (8-12) hours per week.
+It is important to understand the time commitment necessary to be successful in this or online class. - It is your responsibility to stay informed concerning any changes of assignment due dates, readings, etc...
 This means you should check the Blackboard announcements on a weekly basis and your e-mail daily (or at least every other day). - It is your responsibility to officially withdraw from this and/or any course.
-Failure to do so may result in an "F" grade being awarded. - Because this is an online class, and we are using Blackboard, a class e-mail list is generated.
+Failure to do so may result in an "F" grade being awarded. - Even though this is not an online class, we are using Blackboard, which means a class e -mail list is generated.
 This e-mail list is to be used for school related messaging only.
 Any other use of the e-mail list can result in your being dropped from the course.
 Continued sending of unsolicited e-mail could be viewed as a form of harassment.
-Appropriate action will be taken as necessary per school policy. - Rules for Netiquette apply in all emails, journals, discussion boards, etc. To review rules, copy and paste this link: http://www.albion.com/bookNetiquette/0963702513p32.html
+Appropriate action will be taken as necessary per school policy.